When You Eat As if

 And the answer is yes: despite the gruesome years spent in jail, and the grim prospect waiting for you just around the corner, people still do get hungry and, in some cases, may even enjoy their last meal.
 Bon appétit.

 YOUR PRIVATE WARDEN

-Lucky them; at least, they’re given the option whether to eat, never mind what comes up next.
+Lucky them; at least, they’re given the option of whether to eat, never mind what comes up next.
 If your particular brand of nightmare, though, is to be locked at home or in some damp basement with no food supplies available, boy do we have a few tasty choices for you to get by.

-You may be the victim of a psycho, for instance, who decided that you’re perfect to play a part in his peculiar gory theater, one that includes a secret hole in the ground and he as your very own self-appointed warden.
+You may be the victim of a psycho, for instance, who decided that you’re perfect to play a part in his peculiar gory theater, one that includes a secret hole in the ground and him as your very own self-appointed warden.

-Or you may be held for ransom and, until your greedy relatives make up their minds on whether you’re worthy paying for, you’re destined to be locked up somewhere within thick walls and no food to munch.
+Or you may be held for ransom and, until your greedy relatives make up their minds on whether you’re worth paying for, you’re destined to be locked up somewhere within thick walls and no food to munch.

 Coming to think of it, there are many possible ways that people may find themselves forcibly deprived of traditional sources of nourishment.
 That’s when creativity and a good dose of sangfroid may be to your advantage.